Pre-travel facts and planning

 Passengers coming out of cruise ships must have a seaman pass.
 If you do not have this pass then you will be required to pay K100.00.

 Papua New Guinea’s customs laws prevent you from bringing drugs, prescription medicines, weapons, firearms, censored films, and obscene literature into Papua New Guinea.
 Restrictions governing the importation of all domestic pets such as cats/dogs into Papua New Guinea are also strictly enforced.
-Find more information at the Border Security page of the PNG Customs and NAQIA websites.
+Find out more information from the PNG Customs and NAQIA online pages.